KDTP

-KDTP (channel 11) is a religious television station in Holbrook, Arizona, United States, owned and operated by the Daystar Television Network.
+KDTP (channel 11) is a religious television station in Holbrook, Arizona, United States, owned by the Daystar Television Network.
 The station's offices are located in downtown Holbrook, and its transmitter is located northeast of the city.

 Although KDTP is licensed as a full-power station, its broadcasting radius only covers the immediate Holbrook area.
 Therefore, it operates a low-power translator station, KDPH-LD (channel 48) in Phoenix, which relays KDTP's programming to the Phoenix metropolitan area, as KDTP's signal is blocked by mountains and operates on only 3.2 kW.

 History

 An original construction permit for KDTP was issued on January 10, 2000, to Community Television Educators for a station to broadcast on channel 39, a non-commercial allocation in Phoenix.
 It replaced low-power K39BI (now KFPH-CD), which had been the local Daystar station, but had been moved to channel 35 and sold.
 The station was licensed on November 14, 2001, airing Daystar programming.
 In June 2006, the station was part of a facilities swap with KPHZ (now KTAZ), which moved the station from Phoenix channel 39 to Holbrook channel 11.